Bill Cartwright: Coaching career

 A year after his retirement, Cartwright joined the Bulls once again as an assistant coach under Phil Jackson ahead of the 1996–97 NBA season.
 He was a member of the championship-winning teams in 1997 and 1998.
 The Bulls went through significant changes following the 1997–98 season, with not only Jordan and Pippen leaving, but Tim Floyd taking over as head coach from Jackson.
 The Bulls had a lengthy rebuilding effort, and Cartwright took over the Bulls 27 games into the 2001–02 season, going 17–38 after the team's 4–23 start under Floyd and interim head coach Bill Berry, the latter whom coached for two games before Cartwright was named interim head coach.
 The Bulls finished 21–61 on the year and the following season Cartwright was promoted from interim to permanent head coach.
 In the 2002–03 season the Bulls finished 30–52, but Cartwright would last only 14 games into the 2003–04 season — going 4–10 — before being fired.
 Pete Myers and finally Scott Skiles coached the Bulls immediately following Cartwright's tenure.

 In 2004, the New Jersey Nets hired Cartwright as an assistant coach under Lawrence Frank.
 In 2008, Cartwright was named as an assistant coach for the Phoenix Suns under Terry Porter.
 Suns general manager Steve Kerr hired the former big man to help coach veteran big man Shaquille O'Neal, all-star Amar'e Stoudemire, and upcoming draft picks.
 After the Suns dismissed Porter and promoted assistant Alvin Gentry, Cartwright stayed on as assistant coach with the team.

-In January 2013, Cartwright was hired to coach Osaka Evessa in Japan.
+In January 2013, Cartwright was hired to coach Osaka Evessa of the Japanese bj league.
+There, he was credited for turning the franchise around.
+When Cartwright arrived, Evessa had lost 19 of its 24 games.
+With Cartwright at the helm, the team won 17 of its final 28 games, including 10 straight at one point, posting a 22–30 record for the season.
+He did not return the following season, citing his desire to be closer to his family in Chicago.

-In September 2014, Cartwright was hired as the head coach of the Mexico National Basketball Team.
+In September 2014, Cartwright was hired as the head coach of the Mexico men's national basketball team ahead of the 2014 Central American and Caribbean Games, replacing recently fired Sergio Valdeolmillos.
+Five months later, he was replaced by Eddie Casiano who himself was fired after only two months without coaching a game and replaced by the aforementioned Valdeolmillos.

 Personal life

-Cartwright married his junior high school sweetheart, Sheri, and together they have four children Justin, Jason, James and Kristin and has 2 grandkids names Trey and Gavin.
+Cartwright married his junior high school sweetheart, Sheri, and together they have four children (Justin, Jason, James and Kristin).
+He also has two grandkids.
 He earned a bachelor's degree in sociology from USF and later obtained a master's degree in organization development in 1998 from the same institution.
-In 2016, Cartwright became USF’s director of university initiatives.
+In 2016, Cartwright became USF's director of university initiatives.

 Cartwright is an avid fan of doo-wop music from the 1950s and 1960s, and plays guitar and collects transistor radios as hobbies.